Decentralized Voltage Control of AC Microgrids with Constant Power Loads using Control Barrier Functions: Literature Review

-This article aims to fill the gap identified in the literature, by proposing a nonlinear voltage control law that stabilizes the network under CPL demand, and enforces constrained operation around a rated voltage value.
-Specifically, we perceive the CPL demand as a system disturbance and propose a tube-control approach, where the original dynamics are expressed by a nominal, \ie disturbance-free, and an error state.
-Then, we employ a CBF to rigorously ensure that the distance between the true and the nominal voltage trajectories, \ie the tube width, does not grow unbounded and is contained within a robustly positive invariant (RPI) set.
-Furthermore, we show asymptotic stability and constrained operation of the network system under sufficient conditions on the magnitude of the controller parameters.
-As opposed to \cite{mansoorhoseini2022islanded,zhou2021distributed,habibi2021unfalsified,ullah2022voltage,KOLSCH202012229,mottaghizadeh2022robust} the proposed control design enforces voltage constrains by directly manipulating the closed-loop system dynamics, without the need of employing optimization-based techniques that require both knowledge of the network parameters and impose a large computational load.
-This way, we are able to guarantee satisfaction of the voltage constraints both during transient and steady state performance.
-In addition, contrary to \cite{11037272}, we prove that the proposed approach achieves the aforementioned objectives, despite the presence of non-passive elements in the network.
-Furthermore, regarding the literature on AC Microgrids with CPLs \cite{areerak2017adaptive,molinas2008constant,liu2012novel,molinas2008investigation,liu2014infinity}, we provide for the first time analytic stability guarantees using Lyapunov theory and an estimate for the region of attraction for the closed-loop system equilibrium set.
+This the the the article aims to fill the gap identified in the literature, by proposing a local nonlinear voltage control law that stabilizes the network under time-varying CPL demand, and enforces constrained operation around a rated voltage value.
+Each controller is implemented locally at each interfacing inverter unit and regulates the local output capacitor AC voltage.
+The proposed study perceives the CPL demand as a system disturbance and proposes a tube-control approach, where the original dynamics are expressed by two states; a nominal, \ie disturbance-free, and an error between the true state and nominal.
+Then, the contributions of this work are \begin{itemize} \item \textit{C1:} We propose a smooth, decentralized, continuous-time feedback control law that guarantees boundedness of the error dynamics within a predefined tube.
+Specifically, we consider the tube cross-section at any point in time as a set defined by an appropriate CBF.
+Then, we use set invariance theory to derive analytic conditions on the tuning parameters that guarantee a positive invariance of the tube cross-section, under the solution of the error dynamics, despite the presence of fluctuating load demand.
+Contrary to \cite{mansoorhoseini2022islanded,zhou2021distributed,habibi2021unfalsified,ullah2022voltage,KOLSCH202012229,mottaghizadeh2022robust} the proposed control design guarantees constraint satisfaction in a continuous-time fashion, without the need of optimization-based techniques that require both knowledge of the network parameters and impose a large computational load. \item \textit{C2:} A novel, decentralized, bounded integral controller is proposed to regulate the nominal state to a desired a reference point.
+First, we incorporate the requirement for bounded RMS output voltage within the design procedure of the proposed integral controller.
+Then, we analytically derive conditions for boundedness of the nominal state trajectories, such that the output nodal RMS voltage is contained in a desired operating region. \item \textit{C3:} We prove asymptotic stability of both the nominal and the overall network dynamics using Lyapunov theory and provide an estimate for the region of attraction (RoA) for the closed-loop system equilibrium set.
+To the authors' best knowledge, and contrary to \cite{areerak2017adaptive,molinas2008constant,liu2012novel,molinas2008investigation,liu2014infinity}, this is the first work that Lyapunov guarantees are derived by considering AC Microgrid networks with high penetration of CPLs.
+In addition, contrary to \cite{11037272}, we prove that the proposed approach achieves the aforementioned objectives, despite the presence of non-passive elements in the load model. \end{itemize}